dourvaris/nano-python/docs/rpc/methods/wallet.rst

    End a payment session.
 Marks the account as available for use in a payment session.

+   :param account: Account to mark available
    :type account: str

+   :param wallet: Wallet to end payment session for
    :type wallet: str

    :raises: :py:exc:`raiblocks.rpc.RPCException`